merative/acd-containers/src/pages/configeditor/download_docker.md

 Back up your properties file.
 Everytime you update it, the file will be overwritten and you'll want to merge back any changes you made here.<br/>
   `cp acd-ce.properties acd-ce.properties.bak`

-Now to start the acd-ce processes (the Docker containers), run the following command:<br/>
+Now to start the acd-ce processes (i.e. the Docker containers), run the following command:<br/>
   `./run-acd-ce.sh`

 This command will stop any running containers, remove any old images, load the downloaded images and start the Docker containers.